K-haotic/5FRE-benchpack.v1/5FREΞ Toy RNG Engine_README.txt

 🚀 What Is This?

 The Toy RNG Engine is a chaos-based random number generator.
-It’s simple, fast, and meant for education, research, and evaluation only.
+It’s tiny, fast, and made for education, research, and evaluation only.

-This isn’t a cryptographic RNG — it’s a way to see chaos in action and test if raw math can produce randomness.
+This is not a cryptographic RNG — it’s a way to see chaos in action and check if randomness can emerge straight from math.

 🧩 How It Works

-🌀 Starts with a chaotic logistic map (r = 3.9)
+🌀 Generates bits from a logistic map (r = 3.9)

-🔀 Turns map outputs into 0s and 1s

-✨ Whitens the bits by XOR-ing neighbors
+🔀 Whitens the bits with an XOR step

-🧹 Von Neumann corrector removes bias
+🧹 Runs a Von Neumann corrector to remove bias

-📂 Saves raw output (toy_rng_output.bin) + 🖼️ plots (toy_rng_plot.png)
+📂 Outputs both raw binary and plots for inspection

 🛠️ How To Run
 python ToyRNGEngine.py